 An everyday by-product of the meat industry gets a luxurious afterlife, thanks to the innovative handling of undervalued organic materials.
-Ventri shows how something that is considered waste in many countries is given a new and much higher value through the action of design.
+Ventri shows how something that is considered waste in many countries is given a new and much higher value through design.

 Take the intestines of a cow.
 After slaughter, the value of a cow stomach is nil.
 In the Netherlands, the best-case scenario for its use is in dog food.